-- Life cycle (displacement of problem to a later stage?) - Key economic elements (e.g. cost of the alternative substance, process implications, etc.) - e.
+- ↔ Operational constraints linked to the process e.g. - ↔ Sustainability criteria (resource availability or depletion, energy and carbon leakage) - → Life cycle (displacement of problem to a later stage?) - ↔ Key economic elements (e.g. cost of the alternative substance, process implications, - etc.) - e.
 Credibility: An AoA should stand the test of a peer review.

-The AoA may bring to light that the use of the substance has already been limited to processes or products that are difficult to substitute, i.e. that the markets have already made an 'arbitration'.
+The AoA may bring to light that the use of the substance has already been limited to processes or products that are difficult to substitute, i.e. that the markets have already moved away from uses that could be substituted (result of SVHC identification, result of high metal cost etc.)made an 'arbitration'.